coffeecoco/kannel/README.markdown

 # kannel_smpp #

 This is the kannel_smpp module.
-It provides...